ComputationalPhysiology/ap_features/README.md

 # Action Potential features

-`ap_features` is package for computing features of traces from action potential traces.
+`ap_features` is package for computing features of action potential traces.
 This includes chopping, background correction and feature calculations.

 Parts of this library is written in `C` and `numba` and is therefore highly performant.
 This is useful if you want to do feature calculations on a large number of traces.